crazyramirez/CryptoDash_PicoW/README.md

 <br><br>
 In this mini app you have everything you need to configure the wifi connection of your RPi Pico W through an Access Point from another device.
 <br><br>
+When connecting, **a wifi_credentials.json** file will be created in which the SSDI / Password information of your Wifi connection will be stored.
+<br><br>
 And of course the simple Crypto Dashboard adapted to the ili9341 screen

 ## INSTALL